 Note: This guide shows you how to set up and configure a Minecraft Server.
-However, doing this requires changing your home networks configuration and is not recommended unless you know what you are doing.
-If you wish to purchase a small private server for friends, check out Minecraft Realms here.
-If you still wish to set up your own private server, do so at your own caution as we cannot offer support for home networks or privately made servers.
+However, doing this requires changing your home network's configuration and is not recommended unless you know what you are doing.
+If you wish to purchase a small private server for friends, check out Minecraft Realms.
+If you still wish to set up your own private server, do so at your own risk as we cannot offer support for home networks or privately made servers.

 Here is a guide to help you create a server so your friends can join and play together!